suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Task 3: Create a project

-An Azure AI hub provides a collaborative workspace within which you can define one or more *projects*.
-Let's create a project in your Azure AI hub.
+In this task, you will create a new project within your Azure AI hub, learning how to organize and manage your AI solutions effectively.

 1. In Azure AI Studio, ensure you're in the hub you just created (you can verify your location by checking the path at the top of the screen).